-- B. Foreign Language Requirement 6 sem. hrs - C. Multicultural Requirement 3 sem. hrs Courses that meet this requirement can be found on page 30.
-Courses from this list are noted in the major requirements below with - D. Core Requirements 42 sem. hrs (All courses must be completed with a grade of C or higher.
-Courses in the major cannot be taken as Pass/Fail)
+C. Multicultural Requirement 3 sem. hrs Courses that meet this requirement can be found on pages 29-30.
+Courses from this list are noted in the major requirements below with an asterisk.

+D. Core Requirements 42 sem. hrs (All courses must be completed with a grade of C or higher.
+Courses in the major cannot be taken as Pass/Fail):